erigontech/erigon/README.md

 ### Datadir structure

 - chaindata: recent blocks, state, recent state history. low-latency disk recommended.
-- snapshots: old blocks, old state history. can symlink/mount it to cheaper disk.
+- snapshots: old blocks, old state history. can symlink/mount it to cheaper disk. mostly immutable.
 - temp: can grow to ~100gb, but usually empty. can symlink/mount it to cheaper disk.
 - txpool: pending transactions. safe to remove.
 - nodes:  p2p peers. safe to remove.